 Primary Research: Packaging Efficiency

 Every few years, I publish A Study of Packaging Efficiency As It Relates to Waste Prevention.
-Used by Life Cycle Analysts, the EPA, NGOs, and trade associations, it's the leading source of information regarding trends in packaging efficiency and solid waste generation/recovery.
+Used by life cycle analysts, the EPA, NGOs, and trade associations, this study is the leading source of information regarding trends in packaging efficiency and solid waste generation/recovery.